 Adrenalin-pumped and childishly happy we pedal up to the hotel for a bit of lunch.
 The lasagne at Restaurant Lapporten hits the right spots.
 While we are munching we actually spot a few flurries of snow, luckily enough only a few brief ones.
 The sun comes out and we decide to go to Låktatjåkko Mountain Lodge in the afternoon.

-One good thing about Björkliden is that the hotel and cabin village are in quite high situation.
+One good thing about Björkliden is that the hotel and cabin village is in a quite high situation.
 We only have to ascend a few hundred metres past Rakkasliften and the first tee on the golf course before reaching the bare mountain; remarkable to be this close to paradise.

 I am dreaming about next day’s trip, Rallarvägen to Abisko, lift up on Mount Njullá and then the ride down to Björkliden.